School of Applied Social and Policy Sc.

 After completing a BA in Public Administration with French at the University of Limerick (Ireland) and a Masters in Public Policy and European Integration at The Queen’s University of Belfast, he completed his PhD at the University of Exeter where his research was awarded the Hutton Prize for excellence for its contribution to improving standards of governance in society.

 He has a keen interest in Middle East and Central Asian studies and has been a visiting scholar at Nazarbayev University.
 He has previously held post-doctoral and lecturer positions at the University of Limerick and Glasgow Caledonian University.
-He has also worked with Professor Claudio Radaelli at The Centre for Regulatory Governance and subsequently worked with the Department of Business, Enterprise and Regulatory Reform (BERR) in London.

 Research

 Karl’s research examines the motivations and role conceptions of civil servants in contested societies.
 This work has addressed key questions related to international development and conflict management.
-His research has examined the role of street level bureaucrats (teachers) in delivering conflict narratives to children in East Jerusalem, the role of elite level bureaucrats in Central Asia in the pursuing development objectives within authoritarian regimes and has identified the role of the civil servant Northern Ireland and Belgium in managing ethno-political tensions.
-He has a keen interest in mixed methods, particularly Q Methodology.
+His research has examined the role of street level bureaucrats in managing ethnopolitical tensions, the role of elite level bureaucrats in Central Asia in pursuing development objectives within authoritarian regimes and has identified the role of the civil servant in Northern Ireland and Belgium in managing ethno-political tensions.

 His research has received funding from the British Academy, The British Council for Research in the Levant, the Department of Justice, the British Council, GCRF and the ESRC.